Ceritinib (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have liver disease, diabetes, heart failure, or heart rhythm problems (such as long QT syndrome).
+- Tell your doctor if you have liver disease, lung or breathing problems, diabetes, heart failure, or heart rhythm problems (including congenital long QT syndrome).

 - This medicine may cause the following problems: